mariavila/Visual-recognition/README.md

 * [x] Train Mask-RCNN model on KITTI-MOTS training set and evaluate on KITTI-MOTS validation set

 ### Week 5
+* [x] Apply pre-trained and finetuned Mask-RCNN models to MOTSChallenge training set
+* [x] Apply pre-trained and finetuned Mask-RCNN models to KITTI-MOTS validation set
+* [x] Explore and analyze the impact of different hyperparameters

+### Week 6
 * [x] Add data augmentation techniques to Detectron2 framework
 * [x] Train your model on a synthetic dataset and finetune it on a real dataset
 * [x] Train a semantic segmentation model